The rental market in NYC is competitive — it can be hard to cut through the noise and understand what renters really want.

 Offering concessions and 13-month, promotional lease periods are great ways to give value to renters.
 But be sure to put the actual rent in the “rent” field, and outline the net-effective rent in the description.

-Want even more info to help your listings stand out?
+Want even more help making your listings stand out?

 Check out our guide on how to construct more successful listings.
 And be sure to read up on how to take amazing real estate photos, according to professional NYC photographers.